 Metro Rail System is emerging as the most favoured mode of urban transportation system.
 The inherent characteristics of Metro Rail System make it an ideal target for terrorists and miscreants.
 Metro Rail System is typically open and dynamic systems which carry thousands of commuters.
 Moreover the high cost of infrastructure, its economic importance, being the life line of city high news value, fear & panic and human casualties poses greater threat to its security.
 Security is a relatively new challenge in the context of public transport.
 It addresses problems caused intentionally.
+Security differs from safety which addresses problems caused accidentally.
 Security problems or threats are caused by people whose actions aim to undermine or disturb the public transport system and/or to harm passengers or staff.
 These threats range from daily operational security problems such as disorder, vandalism and assault to the terrorist threat.